FareHarbor/fareharbor-docs/external-api/webhooks.md

 Contact <support@fareharbor.com> to configure these.

-(Note: The server for the production webhook URL must have a valid SSL certificates.
+(Note: The server for the production webhook URL must have a valid SSL certificate.
 It doesn't have one, then the webhook will not be delivered.
 It is up to you to ensure that your SSL certificates get renewed as needed.)